Home | What's New | Cycling | Computing | R/C | Yaris HB | About

 Tamiya M Chassis Kits

-As per typically the case w/Tamiya, you have a good variety of kits to choose from.
-Body styles run from retro all the way to modern.
+As typically the case w/Tamiya, you have a good variety of kits to choose from.
+Body styles run from retro all the way to modern day.
 M-chassis kits have had a continous run in the Tamiya lineup since their introduction in Dec 1994.
-While this lends to an extensive back catalog of past M chassis kits, you'll need a lot of effort, plus a lot of $ on the secondary market to find one of these new-in-box.
-Many older body styles have gotten subsequent re-releases on an updated chassis.
+While this lends to an extensive back catalog of past M chassis kits, you'll need a lot of effort, plus a lot of $ on the secondary market to find older discontinued kits new-in-box.
+Many older body styles have been re-released on an updated chassis.
 I submit that most of us should stick to the wide range of recent and currently available M chassis kits out in the wild today:

-Tamiya Japan maintains a convenient list of almost every M chassis kit ever produced (it's missing several releases from the early years of the M-chassis, and all mentions of the Mini Cooper releases have been removed).
-Tamiya USA list is limited to current kits).
-Do keep in mind that the older discontinued kits (in new-in-the-box form), are normally almost impossible to impossible to find.
+Tamiya Japan also maintains a convenient list of M chassis kits in the current catalogue.
+Tamiya USA also keeps a list of current kits).
+Do keep in mind that the older discontinued kits (in new-in-the-box form), normally range from difficult to impossible to find.
 Again, due to the desirability and collectable nature of Tamiyas, expect that the asking price for older sought after discontinued kits to be multiples over face value.
 I would suggest skipping these greedy opportunists, and opt for a more readily available kit instead.
-As the above list shows, there are plenty of other easier to find choices to enjoy M-chassis.
+As the above list shows, there are plenty of other choices at hand to enjoy M-chassis.
 Plus, you never know what re-release surprise Tamiya has up its sleeve!

 Tamiya R/C on the Web